Overbooked Flight Compensation: Your Rights & How to Enforce Them

 3) Ask why you’re being denied boarding.

-The most common reason is being “bumped” due to an overbooked flight, but there are other reasons you may be denied boarding, as well.
+One of the most common denied boarding reasons is being “bumped” due to an overbooked flight, but there are other reasons as well.
 This information is important down the line if you decide to file a claim.

 4) Request an alternate flight to your destination.